 Across the bay is the Singapore Flyer – the highest observation wheel and the modern and iconic Marina Bay Sands hotel which looks like a boat breached on top of three towers.

-If the budget can stretch, you can enjoy the theme parks on Sentosa Island, a night safari at Singapore Zoo and dinner and cocktails over an infinity pool with a view at the top of the Marina Bay Sands.
+If the budget can stretch, you can do a night safari at Singapore Zoo, sip a Singapore Sling at the iconic Raffles Hotel, or enjoy dinner and cocktails over an infinity pool with a view at the top of the Marina Bay Sands.

-If not, finish off the evening with a free visit to the other worldly landscapes of the illuminated Gardens by the Bay.
-A perfect way to finsih your 24 hours in Singapore.
+If not, no worries, some part of the other worldly landscapes of the illuminated Gardens by the Bay are free to visit and are the perfect way to finish your 24 hours in Singapore.

-So now maybe you can see that 24 hours in Singapore offers a great introduction to Asia with so many different cultures and religions all in one small city island state.
+Hopefully now you can see that spending one day in Singapore can be a great introduction to Asia with so many different cultures, religions and cuisines to explore all in one small, safe, city island state.

-Even though Singapore can feel a little over gentrified at times, the city offers a intoxicating blend of old and new, different cultures and cuisines without the chaos and hassle which makes it a perfect introduction to Asia for a first time visitor.
+Even though Singapore can feel a little over gentrified at times, the city offers a fascinating blend of old and new, different cultures and cuisines without the chaos and hassle of other places in the region which makes it a perfect introduction to Asia for a first time visitor.

-Singapore offers a huge choice of accommodation although prices are expensive.
-If you are on a budget then there are plenty of modern, clean backpacker hostels in Singapore from about $20 – $25 which are your best choice for affordable accommodation and to meet other travellers and if your only staying for 24 hours in Singapore then you’ll spend most of your time outside exploring anyway.
+Singapore offers a huge choice of accommodation although prices are expensive, by Asian standards.
+If you are on a budget then there are plenty of modern, clean backpacker hostels in Singapore from about $20 – $25.

 For a mid range stay with heritage style check out the colourful Wanderlust Hotel in Little India or Naumi Liora Hotel made from converted Chinese shophouses in ChinaTown.